gareth-nx/adventOfCode2022/README.md

 # adventOfCode2022

-[Advent of Code 2022](https://adventofcode.com/2022), in Fortran, using fpm, stdlib.
+[Advent of Code 2022](https://adventofcode.com/2022), in Fortran, using fpm, stdlib, flibs.

 Run day01 with e.g.
 ```